ElisVoid333/VR_Tactile/ReadMe.txt

 				OVRLeftHandVisual
 					OculusHand_L

-To make hand active turn on b_l_wrist and l_handMeshNode, turn off BlueMug.
+To make Hand active turn on b_l_wrist and l_handMeshNode, turn off BlueMug.

 To make Mug active turn on BlueMug, turn off b_l_wrist and l_handMeshNode.

-To togle the grab function on the left controller if you don't want the user to be able to grab things with the Blue mug active.
+To toggle the grab function on the left controller if you don't want the user to be able to grab things with the Blue mug active.

 Go to the hierarchy: